SamplingNature/SamplingNature/workshops.md

 ![](images/IMG_4591.png)

-## Additional Workshops and Meetings
+## Other Meetings

+In addition to the four workshops, the team held opportunistic meetings.

 ### Team Planning Workshop (November 2022, New York) and Field Trip to Tree Ring Laboratory

 ![](images/IMG_5066.JPG)

 **Description:** We co-hosted an in person workshop at Lamont Doherty Earth Institute in November 2022 with the iSamples Project.
 During this workshop the iSamples team gave an update on the platform development, planned next steps and spent some time identifying outreach opportunities.
-This led to a new collaboration between the
+This led to a new collaboration between the IEDA and the Tree Ring Laboratory.

-### Team planning workshop (September 2023, Oakland, CA)
+### Team Planning Workshop (September 2023, Oakland, CA)

 **Description:** “The iPlaces Workshop”, hosted at the California Digital Library in Oakland, CA, brought together an interdisciplinary team from the iSamples, Sampling Nature, and FAIR Island projects to develop the framework for iPlaces — a visionary platform for place-based open science.
 Based on feedback and learning from the Sampling Nature RCN, this meeting focused on the sample infrastructure needs for connecting samples back to the places they originate.
 The meeting also focused on connecting the required legal and social documentation needed to prove ethical sampling.